majorx234/python_module_based_constrain_solver/README.md

 # Info
-- WIP
+- WIP (nothing useful yet)
-- a module based constrain server for geometric problems in mechanics
+- a module based constrain solver for geometric problems in mechanics
 - to solve geometric problems in 2D in mechanisms

 # Aproaches